Big Data & Training 101: What You Need to Know

 How Do We Get Big Data?

-Contrary to common belief, generating useful big data requires a bit more than a new tracking suite.
+Contrary to common belief, generating useful big data requires a bit more than a new tracking suite (although that does help).

 Remember, you don’t need data.
 You need useful data.